yoavne26-hub/reversi-strategy-lab/README.md

 ### Simulation Lab

-The Simulation Lab turns the project into an AI experimentation workspace rather than only a playable board game.
-It supports repeated browser-based benchmark runs, live progress tracking, remembered comparisons, and matchup inspection tools.
+The Simulation Lab turns the project into an experimentation workspace rather than only a game.
+It supports repeated benchmark runs, live progress tracking, and structured comparison between strategies.

 ![Simulation Lab Overview](ReversiGame/assets/screenshots/lab/lab.png)